 On the other hand, bike accidents are already reported to be on the rise, particularly in urban environments, where bikes are an easier transition from cars for necessary errands, than in more sprawling parts of the country.

-Speeding-related wrecks may also experience a proportional increase, as the fewer people left on the road take advantage of the open-feeling lanes and make risky decisions.
+Speeding-related wrecks may also experience a proportional increase, as the fewer people left on the road take advantage of the open-feeling lanes and make risky decisions like red light running.
 Trucker daily drive-time limits have also been lifted during the national state of emergency.
 While this is only true for drivers transporting cargo or personnel deemed essential for coronavirus-fighting efforts, the scale of this crisis requires large supplies and many healthcare specialists.
 The result may be vast numbers of overworked and exhausted drivers causing accidents on the road in their fatigue or in their speed as they race to critical destinations.

 Certainly, fewer fatalities, injuries, and damages due to roadway accidents is welcome news in these challenging times we are facing.
 What remains to be seen is how the disruption to our daily lives, in order to save lives, will impact our communities in the long-term.